doronhi/realsense/README.md

 - **align_depth**: If set to true, will publish additional topics with the all the images aligned to the depth image.</br>
 The topics are of the form: ```/camera/aligned_depth_to_color/image_raw``` etc.
 - **filters**: any of the following options, separated by commas:</br>
    - ```colorizer```: will color the depth image.
 On the depth topic an RGB image will be published, instead of the 16bit depth values .
    - ```pointcloud```: will add a pointcloud topic `/camera/depth/color/points`.
 The texture of the pointcloud can be modified in rqt_reconfigure (see below) or using the parameters: `pointcloud_texture_stream` and `pointcloud_texture_index`.
 Run rqt_reconfigure to see available values for these parameters.</br>
  The depth FOV and the texture FOV are not similar.
 By default, pointcloud is limited to the section of depth containing the texture.
 You can have a full depth to pointcloud, coloring the regions beyond the texture with zeros, by setting `allow_no_texture_points` to true.

- - The following filters have detailed descriptions in : https://github.com/IntelRealSense/librealsense/blob/master/doc/post-processing-filters.md
+   The following filters have detailed descriptions in : https://github.com/IntelRealSense/librealsense/blob/master/doc/post-processing-filters.md
    - ```disparity``` - convert depth to disparity before applying other filters and back.
    - ```spatial``` - filter the depth image spatially.
    - ```temporal``` - filter the depth image temporally.
    - ```hole_filling``` - apply hole-filling filter.
    - ```decimation``` - reduces depth scene complexity.

+   If set, the filters parameters can be modified using the `rosparam` command and at the launch file.
+See example below at the dynamic parameters section.
 - **enable_sync**: gathers closest frames of different sensors, infra red, color and depth, to be sent with the same timetag.
 This happens automatically when such filters as pointcloud are enabled.
 - ***<stream_type>*_width**, ***<stream_type>*_height**, ***<stream_type>*_fps**: <stream_type> can be any of *infra, color, fisheye, depth, gyro, accel, pose*.
 Sets the required format of the device.
 If the specified combination of parameters is not available by the device, the stream will not be published.
 Setting a value to 0, will choose the first format in the inner list. (i.e. consistent between runs but not defined).
 Note: for gyro accel and pose, only _fps option is meaningful.
 - **enable_*<stream_name>***: Choose whether to enable a specified stream or not.
 Default is true. <stream_name> can be any of *infra1, infra2, color, depth, fisheye, fisheye1, fisheye2, gyro, accel, pose*.